-The Company evaluates the recoverability of goodwill and indefinite-lived intangible assets annually on December 31 or more frequently if events or changes in circumstances, such as a decline in sales, earnings, or cash flows, or material adverse changes in the business climate, indicate that the carrying value of an asset might be impaired.
+Annually on December 31, or more frequently if indicators of impairment are present, management evaluates the recoverability of goodwill and indefinite-lived intangible assets.
 Goodwill is considered to be impaired when the net book value of a reporting unit exceeds its estimated fair value.
-Estimated fair values for each reporting unit are established based upon the average of actual and projected EBITDA for the next two years (net income before income taxes, interest, depreciation and amortization) multiplied by related industry valuation multiples for recent transactions between unrelated parties.
-The determination of EBITDA is based on the Company's actual results, budgets, and strategic plans.
-Related industry valuation multiples of EBITDA are obtained by the Company from investment bankers.
-This data is gathered from recent change of control transactions involving entities with comparable operations and economic characteristics within our industry.
-This valuation methodology is consistent with the objective of measuring fair value, and is commonly used by the investment banking community as one estimate of fair value.
-If valuation based upon EBITDA multiples demonstrates any possibility of impairment, the Company utilizes other valuation techniques, such as discounted cash flows, or multiples of earnings or revenues, to further define estimated fair value.
+Management evaluates the recoverability of goodwill by reporting unit based upon an average of historical and projected EBITDA for the next two years (net income before income taxes, depreciation, and amortization) multiplied by industry enterprise valuation multiples to determine its fair value.
+Projected EBITDA is forecasted by management during the annual budget process.
+EBITDA valuation multiples are consistent with the objective of measuring fair value since they are based on recent change in control transactions of entities with comparable operations and economic characteristics within our industry.
+The Company believes that EBITDA is the most stable and comparable measure of operating performance within our industry.
+The Company uses a similar valuation technique to determine the fair value of entities that it acquires.
 If the carrying amount of a reporting unit exceeds its implied fair value, then the second step of the goodwill impairment test is performed to measure the amount of impairment loss, if any.
-The analysis indicated no impairment to be present for the years ended December 31, 2007, 2006 and 2005.
+No such impairments were recorded in 2007, 2006 or 2005.